shivannis/xandr-docs-public/xandr-docs/articles/monetize/best-practices-for-submitting-creatives-for-audit.md

 # Microsoft Monetize - Creative audit best practices

-The creative audit process ensures that all creatives served on the Xandr platform meet the requirements of publishers wishing to expand their trusted network of partners.
+The creative audit process ensures that all creatives served on the Microsoft Advertising platform meet the requirements of publishers wishing to expand their trusted network of partners.

 This process takes time and manpower because the human auditing process